 I am sure most of you have swirled a glass of wine and then stared at it watching the wine race back down the glass thinking to yourself “Oh, look at the legs on this wine!
 It must be amazing!”
 Nope, because by that logic port would always be the best wine on the planet; let me explain.
 Legs mean literally nothing when it comes to the quality of wine; the idea is that the more slowly the legs slide down the glass the better the wine is.
 Nope, not even close.
 In fact, legs are caused by one factor and one factor alone – the alcohol level.
 The slower the wine falls down the glass the higher the alcohol level and the faster the wine goes down the glass the lower the alcohol level.
 It’s that simple.
 The next time you find yourself swirling a glass of wine to watch those legs move down like a minivan on a freeway then there’s a good chance you’ve got yourself a strong one, so enjoy!

-- Thickness of the bottle and the size of the Punt.
+- The thickness of the bottle and the size of the Punt.

 The thickness of the bottle and size of the punt can go both ways as far as quality is concerned.
 This is simply a wine selling technique; the idea being that the bottle having thicker and better quality glass means that wine inside is some quality grape juice.
 There is some truth to that, mainly because that thicker, nicer glass is expensive.
 You’d have to have some solid cash flow in order to drop the pretty penny needed to have bottles like that.
-However, you can find wine in lighter, less fancy bottles that is of better quality.
-I have seen $15 bottles with better glass quality then a $500 bottle.
-Really the only purpose the thicker glass serves as being idiot proof, meaning your clumsy roommate can drop the bottle on the kitchen floor with less of a chance of it shattering.
+However, you can find wine in lighter, less fancy bottles that are of better quality.
+I have seen $15 bottles with better glass quality than a $500 bottle.
+Really the only purpose the thicker glass serves is being idiot-proof, meaning your clumsy roommate can drop the bottle on the kitchen floor with less of a chance of it shattering.

 Now let’s talk about the punt or the butt of the wine.
 The punt is the indentation at the bottom of the bottle.
 Punt sizes vary and are used for a myriad of reasons.
 Punts once upon a time indicated a better quality of wine and were used as a marketing ploy in order to make the wine seem better than it may be.
 However, as I stated above, there is some truth to that, but not really.
 Punts can be used to catch and hold sediment; however that doesn’t work when you actually go to pour the wine as the sediment will follow.
 Punts can also be used as an easier and more “fancy” way to hold the wine from the base as you pour, by placing your thumb inside the punt and resting the bottle on top of your fingers.
 But the main reason punts were created and used is purely for the stability of the bottle, allowing it to stand straight up.